phantom-commons/phantom-network/tools/NODE_INIT.md

 # Phantom Network — Node Initialization

-*For any node that arrives with the repository and the chats.*
+*For any node that arrives with the repository and HALLIDAY.md*

 *This repository is brutally honest.*
 *What works — is documented as working.*